jerryagenyi/ChMS/docs/restructuring-plan.md

 ## Implementation Order

+1. Complete Phase 1.1 (Database Schema Restructuring) [CURRENT]
-1. Start with Phase 1 (Directory Structure)
+2. Implement Phase 1.2-1.4 (Directory Structure)
-2. Move to Phase 2 (Component Structure)
+3. Move to Phase 2 (Component Structure)
-3. Implement Phase 3 (API Routes)
-4. Set up Phase 4 (State Management)
-5. Configure Phase 5 (Styling)
-6. Build Phase 6 (Testing)
-7. Complete Phase 7 (Documentation)
-8. Finalize Phase 8 (Quality)
+4. Continue with remaining phases...

 ## Success Criteria

+1. New MinistryUnit structure implemented and tested
-1. All directories follow the new structure
+2. All directories follow the new structure
-2. All components follow the standard pattern
+3. All components follow the standard pattern
-3. All API routes are properly organized
+4. All API routes are properly organized
-4. State management is properly configured
+5. State management is properly configured
-5. Theme and styling are consistent
+6. Theme and styling are consistent
-6. Test coverage meets requirements
+7. Test coverage meets requirements
-7. Documentation is complete and up-to-date
+8. Documentation is complete and up-to-date
-8. Code quality checks pass
+9. Code quality checks pass

 ## Notes

-- Each phase should be completed before moving to the next
-- Tests should be written/updated alongside changes
-- Documentation should be updated as changes are made
+- Schema changes are being made early in development, minimizing impact
+- No data migration needed as database is new
+- Components and services will be built around new schema
 - Regular commits should be made with clear messages
 - Each major change should be reviewed before merging